 When you go home from the emergency room, it is okay for your child to sleep:

 As long as your child has symptoms, your child should avoid sports, hard play at recess, being overly active, and physical education class.
 Ask the doctor when your child can return to their normal activities.

 Make sure your child's teacher, physical education teacher, coaches, and school nurse are aware of the recent injury.

-Talk to teachers about helping them catch up on school work and about timing of tests or major projects.
+Talk to teachers about helping your child catch up on school work.
+Also ask about timing of tests or major projects.
 Teachers should also understand that your child may be more tired, withdrawn, easily upset, or confused.
 Your child may also have a hard time with tasks that require remembering or concentrating.
 Your child may have mild headaches and be less tolerant of noise.
-If your child has symptoms in school, they may need to stay home until they feel better.
+If your child has symptoms in school, have your child stay home until feeling better.

 Talk with teachers about:

-Based on how bad the head injury was, your child may need to wait 1 - 3 months before doing these activities.
-Ask your child’s doctor first:
+Based on how bad the head injury was, your child may need to wait 1 to 3 months before doing the following activities.
+Ask your child's doctor about:

 Some organizations recommend that your child stay away from sports activities that could produce a similar head injury, for the rest of the season.

 If symptoms do not go away or are not improving a lot after 2 or 3 weeks, follow-up with your child's doctor.